 The Fritos logo is a true ode to bold flavor and sharp culinary sensations.
 The thin chip slices, perfectly balanced in texture, delight every sense with their crunch, rich seasoning, and full-bodied aromas.
-The emblem visually conveys the creation of one of the most delicious and sought-after snacks, where every element—from the perfect shape to the explosive taste—comes together harmoniously.
+The emblem visually conveys the creation of one of the most delicious and sought-after snacks, where every element, from the perfect shape to the explosive taste, comes together harmoniously.
 It symbolizes the enjoyment of every bite, showcasing how expertly the ingredients are combined to deliver an unforgettable gastronomic experience.

-The origins of Fritos go back to 1932 when a Mexican café owner sold a corn chip recipe to Charles Elmer Doolin, a businessman from San Antonio, Texas.
+The origins of Fritos go back to 1932, when a Mexican café owner sold a corn chip recipe to Charles Elmer Doolin, a businessman from San Antonio, Texas.
 Doolin, a former ice cream company sales manager, saw potential in this simple but delicious snack.

-Doolin began experimenting with the recipe in his kitchen to improve the chip’s taste and production process.
+Doolin began experimenting with the recipe in his kitchen to improve the chips’ taste and production process.
 He named his product after the Spanish word for “fried,” highlighting both the Mexican origin of the chips and their cooking method.

 In 1933, Doolin founded his company and started producing these corn chips in a small facility in San Antonio.
 Production was modest at first.
 Doolin made the chips while his mother, Daisy Dean Doolin, packaged them in small bags.
 The chips were sold in local stores and cafeterias.

 Despite these humble beginnings, the product quickly gained popularity within the community.
 The chips stood out for their unique taste and crunchy texture.
-Doolin actively promoted his product, going door-to-door to convince store owners to carry them.
+Doolin actively promoted his product, going door-to-door to convince store owners to carry it.

 Throughout the 1930s and 1940s, the company gradually expanded its production and distribution.
 Doolin opened additional operations in cities across Texas, and by the late 1940s, his creation had become known in various regions of the U.S.